lihe/My_English_learning/README.md

 Being surround by the wrong people is a loneliest thing in the world.|7/27/2020 Hope is like the sun, as we journey to it, casts the shadow of our burden behind us.|7/28/2020 To care for wisdom and truth adn the improvement of the soul is far better than to seek money and honor and reputation|7/29/2020
 I am simply I, and I cannot be labeled.|8/3/2020
+Time flies never to be recalled.|8/4/2020

 ## Translation
 Translation|Date